Tips to Make Your Thanksgiving Dinner A Bliss

 The Table

-Check that all you’ll need for your cooking and serving are in good shape.
+Check that everything you’ll need for your cooking and serving is in good shape.

-Go through your glassware, dishes, serving platters, utensils, pots and pans as well as the tablecloth and napkins of your choice and make sure they are all ready to go.
+Go through your glassware, dishes, serving platters, utensils, pots, pans, and the tablecloth and napkins of your choice, and make sure they are ready to go.

 If you have a safe place to keep them, like your dining room table, go ahead and place them all there.

-By taking these extra steps one day at a time will prevent overwhelmed on Thanksgiving day when you’ll be super busy cooking.
+By taking these extra steps one day at a time will prevent you from becoming overwhelmed on Thanksgiving day when you’ll be super busy cooking.

-These are the days you can really make a difference by doing a little bit here and there.
+You can make a difference by doing a little bit here and there.

 Review your shopping list and cross all the dots!
 One less trip to the market will clear the decks and give you peace of mind.

-If you are hosting guests with children, think now what they can do during your gathering so all your guests can have a great time.
-I saved a couple of boxes with toys the boys don’t play with anymore and every time we entertain and we have younger kids coming over all I need to do is pull those “brand new” toys out of the closet.
+If you are hosting guests with children, think now about what they can do during your gathering so all your guests can have a great time.
+I saved a couple of boxes with toys the boys don’t play with anymore, and every time we entertain and have younger kids coming over, all I need to do is pull those “brand new” toys out of the closet.
 It’s always a hit!

 Is your bird frozen?
-Then make sure you move it from the freezer to your fridge three days before cooking day to allow it enough time to thaw.
+Then, move it from the freezer to your fridge three days before the cooking day to allow enough time to thaw.

 If you have purchased a frozen turkey, take it out of the freezer and place it in the refrigerator 3 days prior to cooking to give it plenty of time to thaw.